galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 > What competences will be gained after successful completing of the learning process?
 >
 > ><tip-title>Be SMART</tip-title>
-> >Objectives should be specific, ​measurable, ​attainable, ​relevant and ​time-bound​.
+> >Objectives should be specific, measurable, attainable, relevant and time-bound.
 > {: .tip}
 >
 > ><tip-title>Use Blooms Taxonomy</tip-title>